-You can get information on how your portfolio is performing by checking your regular investment account statements.
+You can get information on how your portfolio is performing by checking your investment account statements.
 If you’re working with a registered investment advisor, their firm must provide you with account statements at least every three months (or every month if you request them).
 The firm must also provide you with an annual investment performance report.
 Click here to see a sample report.

 You can also watch this video to learn more about the details of your investment performance report.

 This short video explains what you can expect to see on your investment account statements.
 Knowing the value of your investments on a regular basis can help you determine if your portfolio is still working for you and is meeting your financial goals.

 Monitoring your portfolio on a regular basis can also make it easier to talk to your registered investment advisor about your investments.
 Together you can determine if your mix of assets is working for you.